fjt7/Git-Collab-IS218/branch.md

 ![Branching](https://www.nobledesktop.com/image/gitresources/git-branches-merge.png)
 ## What is a branch in Github?

 A branch is essentially is a unique set of code changes with a unique name.
 Each repository can have one or more branches.
-The main branch — the one where all changes eventually get merged back into, and is called master.## When is forking used? (example)
+The main branch — the one where all changes eventually get merged back into, and is called master.

 ## Why do we branch?